chancandan/the_cheese_shoppe/README.md

 ## Credits and Contact
 ### Content
 Nearly all text content was generated by the AI, GPT-4.
-Especially for product names as I had some many.
-I also generated random skus using chat-gpt.
-It certainly helps and found it great at explaining certain terms but it can be very undependable in certain circumstances and I always double checked any text I generated using it.
+Especially for product descriptions.
-Most of my Images were screenshots of cheese items across sites such as (https://.ie/) (https://.ie/) and then I also used Canva.
+Most of my Images were screenshots of cheese items across sites such as (https://www.pexels.com) and then I also used Canva.
 I used screenshots but then always made sure to change to title and description of products and made up random prices.
-I felt I had to use hamper images off certain websites for a consistent look for my images as Canva didnt have enough category hamper images.

 ### Acknowledgements

+The tutors are code institue, in particular Thomas and also Roo, thanky uo guys so much for your help.